-In Sibelius 7 (or Sibelius 6), the start and end point of the multimeasure rest are changed with a single “Distance from multirest to barline:” value, found in Engraving Rules > Bar Rests.
+In all versions of Sibelius at least as far back as Sibelius 6, the start and end point of the multimeasure rest are changed with a single “Distance from multirest to barline:” value, found in Engraving Rules > Bar Rests.
 Try different values in increments of .5 space.
-In Sibelius 7, Engraving Rules are found in the House Style Group of the Appearance Tab:
+In Sibelius 7 or later, Engraving Rules are found in the House Style Group of the Appearance Tab:

 CREATING VERY NARROW H-BARS